K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 The consistent definition of path coordinates fundamentally requires all small boundary components of $M$ to admit a Euclidean 2d structure.
 Indeed, the path coordinates will look like Euclidean angle structures on slices of $M$ parallel to the small boundary.
-This is one of the reasons for the second restriction on small boundaries back in Section \ref{sec2.1}.
+This consideration motivated our original definition of admissible manifolds, back in Section \ref{sec:admissible}.

-Ultimately, we will want to choose polarizations $\Pi$ and $\Pi_\times$ for the logarithmic lifts of phase spaces $\CX_K^{\rm un}({\pd M})$ and the product octahedron space $\CP_\times$.
-Then the gluing data $g$ and $\sigma$ should be combined into an affine symplectic transformation $(g,\sigma)\in ISp(2N,\Z)$, or sometimes $ISp(2N,\Q)$ (where $N$ is the number of octahedra), which relates the two polarizations and is the fundamental piece of information needed to define $T_K[M]$ and any quantum wavefunctions associated to $M$.
+Ultimately, we will also want to choose polarizations $\Pi$ and $\Pi_\times$ for the logarithmic lifts of phase spaces $\CX_K^{\rm un}({\pd M})$ and the product octahedron space $\CP_\times$.
+Then the gluing data $g$ and $\sigma$ should be combined into an affine symplectic transformation $(g,\sigma)\in ISp(2N,\Z)$, or sometimes $ISp(2N,\Q)$ (where $N$ is the number of octahedra), which relates the two polarizations and is the fundamental piece of information needed to define $T_K[M]$ and any quantum wavefunctions associated with $M$.

-Most of this section can be read without knowledge of the framed flat connections of Sections \ref{Mathintro}--\ref{sec4}.
-In this sense it is a combinatorial guide to producing the data for quantization and for theories $T_K[M]$.\\
+Much of this section can be read without knowledge of the framed flat connections of Sections \ref{sec:basics}--\ref{sec:FFC}.
+In this sense it is a combinatorial guide to producing the data for quantization and for theories $T_K[M]$. \\